Throupy/staticblog/content/blog/2023-09-11-defend-against-mr-robot-with-tryhackmes-new-security-engineer-pathway.md

 description: TryHackMe just released a new security engineer pathway, and it's awesome!
 Read more about this opportunity in this blog post.
 ---
 In the modern world, digital threats loom large and data breaches make headlines almost every day.
 There is an ever-growing demand for skilled cybersecurity professionals, and the salaries can be attractive!
 But where do you start?
 If you have thought about a career in cybersecurity, there has never been a better time to start.
-And with TryHackMe's brand new Security Engineer learning path, you can pave your way towards building fundamental knowledge and becoming an expert!
+And with TryHackMe's brand new Security Engineer learning path, you can pave your way towards becoming an expert!

 ### Why TryHackMe?

 I've been using TryHackMe for a little over a year now, I subscribed to their paid plan after I got my feet wet and what can I say?
 Worth.
 Every.
 Penny.
 What I love about TryHackMe compared to other platforms (cough cough HackTheBox), is that, like other platforms, you can be thrown in the deep end with their CTF-style machines, or you can take a guided walkthrough of a particular subject.
 It is so easy to be disheartened with a CTF machine because you don't know where to start / you don't get it, but with TryHackMe's guided learning pathways, you have the supporting content you need to get through and achieve that sweet sweet root.

 ### What Content Is Inside The Security Engineer Pathway?